amanmanocha/daml/unreleased.rst

 - [Extractor]: Add support for ``enum`` types.

 - [DAML Compiler]: Add support for DAML-LF 1.6.
+DAML variants type that look like enumerations (i.e., those variants without type parameters and without argument) are compiled to DAML-LF ``enum`` type when daml-lf 1.6 target is selected.